Sage-Bionetworks/schematic/docs/source/troubleshooting.rst

 5. Create a Github issue or reach out to your respective DCC service desks.
 What is the schematic or DCA configuration used?
 Specifically, it's most important to capture the following:

     1. `data_type`: This is the same as Component in the data model.
-    2. `master_fileview_id`: This is the Synapse ID of the file view listing all project datasets.
+    2. `master_fileview_id`: This is the Synapse ID of the file view listing all project data.
     3. `data model url`: This is the link to your data model.
-    4. `dataset_id`: This is the Schematic Dataset folder (folder annoated with contentType: Datatset).
+    4. `dataset_id`: This is the "top level folder" (folder annoated with contentType: Datatset).
     5. What is the command or API call that you made?
 If you are using DCA, please provide the step at which you encountered the error (manifest generate, validate, submit, etc)

         .. code-block:: bash